7 Misbeliefs About What it Means to Be An Adult

 See, we have already dispelled one myth.

-Each of them was feeling what anyone might in the course of life’s journey—utterly lost, achingly vulnerable, frightened, mortally embarrassed, profoundly overwhelmed, and desperately confused about how to move forward.
-And also ashamed and apologizing for having those very feelings because clearly, a real, competent, legitimate adult would simply not, ever, feel like that.
+Each of them felt what anyone might in life’s journey—utterly lost, achingly vulnerable, frightened, mortally embarrassed, profoundly overwhelmed, and desperately confused about how to move forward.
+I am also ashamed and apologize for having those very feelings because a real, competent, legitimate adult would never feel like that.

 Their anxiety is not distinct from yours or mine.

-These are universal experiences we face finding the will to scale the daunting wall of an ordinary day, or when are facing bigger decisions or simply the question of our existence.
+These are universal experiences we face, finding the will to scale the daunting wall of an ordinary day, or when we are facing bigger decisions or simply the question of our existence.

 Betty

-Yet, somehow we think we aren’t supposed to do that.
-We aren’t supposed to feel lost, scared, need support, lonely, or all the things.
-That’s kid’s stuff.
+Yet, somehow, we think we aren’t supposed to do that.
+We aren’t supposed to feel lost, scared, need support, lonely, or any of those things.
+That’s kids’ stuff.
 “Grow up!” our inner judge might say accusingly.

 “How old are you?” we might hear in our mind.